Selling a house isn’t cheap, and realtor fees are typically the largest associated cost.

 👎 Bad for sellers who:

-» MORE: The truth about companies that buy houses for cash
+» MORE: Best companies that buy houses for cash

 Sell your house and save on commission

-As we’ve shown, it’s very possible to save on realtor fees.
+As we’ve shown, saving on realtor fees is very possible.
 The catch?
-You may find yourself trading a lower rate for a subpar experience or outcome.
+You may be trading a lower rate for a subpar experience or outcome.

 That being said, when you look at all the possible ways to cut down on commission, it’s clear that agent matching services offer the best value.